 As most of us know, YouTube is a Google-owned video-sharing website.
 But how big is YouTube exactly?

-Today, YouTube as we know it is the largest video-sharing platform.
+Today, YouTube is the largest video-sharing platform.
 According to Oberlo, YouTube has over two billion monthly active users from around the world.

 YouTube is also the second-largest social media platform.
-Seventy-nine percent of internet users say they have a Youtube account and the average viewing session lasts more than 40 minutes.
+Seventy-nine percent of internet users say they have a YouTube account and the average viewing session lasts more than forty minutes.

 Finally, most marketers believe that YouTube has incredible marketing powers.
-Eight out of 10 marketers believe that YouTube is a powerful marketing platform.
+Eight out of ten marketers believe that YouTube is a powerful marketing platform.

 These statistics alone tell us that YouTube is indeed very significant in today’s age.